Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Preliminaries

-{In many practical examples (see concrete ones in \S\ref{sec:example}), agents may share part of the history with each other, which may introduce more structure in the game that leads to both sample and computation efficiency.
-The information sharing splits the history into \emph{common/shared} and \emph{private} information for each agent.} The \emph{common information} at step $h$ is a subset of the joint history $\tau_h$: ${c}_h \subseteq \{a_{1}, o_2, \cdots, a_{h-1}, o_{h}\}$, which is available to \emph{all the agents} in the system, and the collection of the common information is denoted as $\cC_h$ and we define $C_h=|\cC_h|$.
+\paragraph{Information sharing, common and private information.} The $i^{th}$ agent at step $h$ in the POSG maintains its own information, $\tau_{i, h}$, a collection of (potentially partial) historical observations and actions at step $h$, namely, $\tau_{i, h} \subseteq \{o_1, a_{1}, o_2, \cdots, a_{h-1}, o_{h}\}$, and the collection of such histories at step $h$ is denoted by $\mathcal{T}_{i, h}$. {In many practical examples (see some concrete ones in \Cref{sec:example}), agents may share part of the history with each other, which may introduce more structures in the game that enable both sample and computation efficient learning.
+The information sharing splits the full history into the \emph{common/shared} and the \emph{private} information for each agent.} The \emph{common information} at step $h$ is a subset of the joint history $\tau_h$: ${c}_h \subseteq \{o_1, a_1, o_2, \cdots, a_{h-1}, o_{h}\}$, which is available to \emph{all the agents} in the system, and the collection of the common information is denoted as $\cC_h$ and we define $C_h=|\cC_h|$.
 Given the common information ${c}_h$, each agent also has the private information $p_{i, h} = \tau_{i, h}\setminus{c_h}$, where the collection of the private information for the $i^{th}$ agent is denoted as $\cP_{i, h}$ and its cardinality as $P_{i, h}$.
 The joint private information at step $h$ is denoted as $p_{h}$, where the collection of the joint private history is given by $\cP_h = \cP_{1, h}\times\cdots\times\cP_{n, h}$ and the corresponding cardinality is $P_{h} = \prod_{i=1}^nP_{i, h}$.
-We allow $c_h$ or $p_{i, h}$ to take the special value $\emptyset$ when there is no common or private information. {In particular, when $\cC_h = \{\emptyset\}$, the problem reduces to the general POSG without any favorable information structure; when $\cP_{i, h} = \{\emptyset\}$, every agent holds the same history, and it reduces to a POMDP when the agents share a common reward function and the goal is usually to find the team-optimal solution.}
+We allow $c_h$ or $p_{i, h}$ to take the special value of $\emptyset$ when there is no common or private information. {In particular, when $\cC_h = \{\emptyset\}$, the problem reduces to a general POSG without any favorable information structure; when $\cP_{i, h} = \{\emptyset\}$, every agent holds the same history, and it reduces to a POMDP when the agents share a common reward function, for which the goal is usually to find the team-optimal policy.}

-{Throughout,} we also assume that the common information and private information evolve over time properly.
+{Throughout,} we also assume that the common information and private information evolve over time properly, as formalized below.

 \begin{assumption}[Evolution of common and private information] We assume that common information and private information evolve over time as follows: \begin{itemize} \item Common information $c_h$ is non-decreasing with time, that is, $c_h\subseteq c_{h+1}$ for all $h$.
 Let $z_{h+1} = c_{h+1}\setminus c_h$.
-Thus, $c_{h+1}=\{c_h, z_{h+1}\}$.
+Thus, $c_{h+1}=c_h \cup z_{h+1}$.
 Further, we have